-This course covers legislation associated with handling medication; procedures for receiving, administering, handling, storing and disposing of medication; and the common types of medication that are administered to individuals in a care setting.
+Learn the safe handling of medication through this course, covering legislation associated with handling medication; procedures for receiving, administering, handling, storing and disposing of medication; as well as looking at the most common types of medication that are administered to individuals in a care setting.

 Section 1: Understand the legislative framework for the use of medication in social care settings

-In this section, your learners will look at the legislation that governs the use of medication in social care settings, as well as the legal classification system for medication, policies and procedures, and agreed ways of working that surround medication.
+Look at the legislation that governs the use of medication in social care settings in this section, as well as the different legal classification systems, policies and procedures and agreed ways of working that surround medication.

 Section 2: Know about common types of medication and their use

-This section covers the common types of medication and the conditions for which medication is prescribed.
-Your learners will also look at the changes to an individual’s physical or mental well-being that could indicate an adverse reaction.
+Cover the common types of medication and the conditions for which medication is prescribed.
+Look at the changes to an individual’s physical or mental well-being that could indicate an adverse reaction.

 Section 3: Understand roles and responsibilities in the use of medication in social care settings

-Your learners will look at the roles of responsibilities of those involved in prescribing and dispensing medication, as well as where responsibilities lie in relation to over-the-counter medication.
+Explore the roles and responsibilities of those involved with prescribing and dispensing medication, as well as where the responsibilities lie in relation to over the counter medication.

 Section 4: Understand techniques for administering medication

-Section 5: Be able to receive, store and dispose of mediation supplies safely
+Section 5: Be able to receive, store and dispose of medication supplies safely

-In this section, your learners will cover how to receive supplies of medication in line with agreed ways of working, how to store medication safely and how to dispose of unused or unwanted medication safely.
+Learn crucial skills, such as how to receive supplies of medication in line with agreed ways of working, store medication in a safe way and dispose of unused or unwanted medication safely.

 Section 6: Know how to promote the rights of the individual when managing medication

-Your learners will look at the importance of key principles that need to be considered in the use of medication.
-They will also learn how risk assessments are used and how ethical issues relating to medication can be addressed.
+Understand the importance of key principles that need to be considered when administering medication, such as consent, self-medication, active participation, dignity, privacy and confidentiality.
+Learn how risk assessments are used and how ethical issues relating to medication can be addressed.

 Section 7: Be able to support use of medication

-In this section, your learners will learn how to access information about an individual’s medication, how to support an individual to use medication, how to address any practical difficulties when administering medication, and how and when to access information.
-They will also look at strategies to ensure that medication is used and administered correctly.
+Discover how to access information about an individual’s medication, how to support an individual to use medication, how to address any practical difficulties when administering medication and how and when to access further information.
+Look at strategies to ensure that medication is used and administered correctly.

 Section 8: Be able to record and report on use of medication

-Once your learners have completed this section, they will know how to record and report on the use of medication and will be able to report on any problems associated with medication in line with their organisation’s agreed ways of working.
+Learn how to record and report on the use of medication, and will be able to report on any problems associated with medication, in line with your organisation’s agreed ways of working.